rogue707Dev/django-gdaps/README.md

     ./manage.py startplugin fooplugin

-This command asks a few questions, creates a basic Django app in the `FRONTEND_PATH` you chose before, and provides useful defaults as well as a setup.py file.
+This command asks a few questions, creates a basic Django app in the `FRONTEND_DIR` you chose before, and provides useful defaults as well as a setup.py file.

 If you use git in your project, install the `gitpython` module (`pip/pipenv install gitpython`). `startplugin` will determine your git user/email automatically and use it for the setup.py file.